-In the 90s, Knut-Erik Karlsen’s NaturaMed Pharma in Norway was quickly gaining market share in the fast-growing omega-3 market.
-Karlsen was one of a few omega-3 pioneers that knew salmon has a unique composition of marine fatty acid that makes it more attractive than most other marine species.
+In the 90s, Knut Erik Karlsen’s NaturaMed Pharma in Norway was quickly gaining market share in the fast-growing Omega-3 market.
+Karlsen was one of a few Omega-3 pioneers who knew that salmon contained a unique composition of marine fatty acid, making it more attractive than most other marine species.

-Like other oily fishes, such as herring, mackerel, anchovy, sardines, and tuna, salmon is rich in the marine fatty acids called omega-3.
-However, unlike almost all other oily fishes, salmon has a fatty acid combination of all the three essential marine fatty acids and not just two of them.
+Like other oily fish, such as herring, mackerel, anchovy, sardines, and tuna, salmon is rich in the marine fatty acids called Omega-3.
+However, unlike almost all other oily fish, salmon has a fatty acid combination of all 3 essential marine fatty acids and not just 2 of them.

 While all oily fishes are rich in EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), salmon is also rich in DPA (docosapentaenoic acid).
-Karlsen had good insight into the research done by J Dyerberg, the famous Danish researcher that went to Greenland five times in the 70s to study the special diet of the Eskimos, consisting of whale, seal, and salmon.
-Prior to Dyerberg’s study, experts on health and nutrition were of the understanding that fatty diets were unhealthy and associated with a higher risk of cardiac deceases.
-The Eskimos consumed an abundance of marine fatty acids, and their diet was almost free from plant-based food.
-According to traditional knowledge, this diet should be very unhealthy.
-However, what Dyerberg found was opposite to what was expected.
-Dyerberg found that the Eskimos were very healthy, without almost any cardiac diseases.
+Karlsen had good insight into the research done by J Dyerberg.
+A famous Danish researcher, he visited Greenland 5 times in the 70s to study the special diet of the Eskimos, which consisted of whale, seal, and salmon.
+Prior to Dyerberg’s study, experts on health and nutrition were of the understanding that fatty diets were unhealthy and associated with a higher risk of cardiac disease.
+The Eskimos consumed an abundance of marine fatty acids, and their diet was almost completely free from plant-based food.
+According to scientific knowledge at the time, this diet should have been very unhealthy.
+However, Dyerberg observed the direct opposite.
+Dyerberg found that the Eskimos were very healthy, with almost no cardiac disease.
 While the Eskimos had 40 words for snow, they did not have a single word for heart attack.

 Karlsen started NaturaMed Pharma in 1991.
-Karlsen was increasingly concerned with one paradox: The Eskimo’s diet was based on North Atlantic whale, seal and salmon, all species with an omega-3 composition consisting of all the three essential fatty acids, EPA, DHA and DPA.
-However, the growing omega-3 industry was based on anchovies, sardines, and mackerel from the Pacific’s.
-These fishes have a different omega-3 composition than the diet of the Eskimos.
-The most notable difference is that Pacific fishes have only two of the three vital omega-3s and no presence of DPA.
-The omega-3 industry preferred the Pacific fishes because they were cheap and much cheaper than omega-3 from seal and salmon when measured as price per gram of omega-3.
+Karlsen was increasingly concerned with one paradox: the Eskimo’s diet was based on North Atlantic whale, seal, and salmon, all species with an Omega-3 composition of all 3 essential fatty acids, EPA, DHA, and DPA.
+However, the growing Omega-3 industry was based on anchovies, sardines, and mackerel from the Pacific.
+These fish have a different Omega-3 composition to the diet of the Eskimos.
+The most notable difference is that Pacific fish have only 2 of the 3 vital Omega-3s and no DPA.
+The Omega-3 industry initially preferred the Pacific fish because they were cheap and much cheaper than Omega-3 derived from seal and salmon when measured as price per gram of Omega-3.
 Karlsen was concerned about this choice.

 Breast milk is rich in DPA

-We know today that the omega-3 fatty acid DPA is more important to humans than previously anticipated.
-Recent studies have shown that there is a positive interaction between all three main types of omega 3 in our body.
-It is very telling that breast milk, containing the most crucial nutrition we ever get, is richer in DPA than in EPA and DHA.
+Today we know that the Omega-3 fatty acid DPA is more important to humans than previously thought.
+Recent studies have shown that there is a positive interaction between all 3 main types of Omega-3 in our body.
+It is very telling that breast milk, containing the most crucial nutrition we ever ingest, is richer in DPA than in EPA and DHA.

 Nature’s strongest antioxidant

-Karlsen was also aware that salmon has other significant advantages.
-One of the major consumer concerns with omega-3 is the rancid taste and smell often associated with oxidized fish oil.
+Karlsen was also aware of salmon’s other significant advantages.
+One of the major consumer concerns with Omega-3 is the rancid taste and smell often associated with oxidized fish oil.
 It can lead to fishy burps, which many consumers find unpleasant.
-Lots of people don’t take omega-3 because of this unpleasant aftertaste, despite being aware of the many positive health effects of omega-3.
-Salmon has a significant advantage over other types of fishes, as it is naturally rich in an antioxidant called astaxanthin.
+This means that many people don’t take Omega-3 because of this unpleasant aftertaste, despite understanding the many positive health effects of Omega-3.
+Salmon has a significant advantage over other types of fish, as it is naturally rich in an antioxidant called astaxanthin.

-Astaxanthin is one of nature’s most potent antioxidants, helping salmon oil to oxidize much slower than other fish oils.
-It means that omega-3 based on salmon oil is fresher than other omega-3 fish oils, and have few issues associated with fishy burps.
-Karlsen’s and Natural Pharmaceuticals mission is to convince people that don’t eat enough fish to take omega-3 as a dietary supplement, and best possible oxidation quality is vital to fulfilling this mission.
-By the way, astaxanthin is red and is the reason why salmon and trout have reddish meat, and why OmegaMarine Forte+ is red.
+Astaxanthin is one of nature’s most potent antioxidants, helping salmon oil to oxidize much more slowly than other fish oils.
+It means that Omega-3 based on salmon oil is fresher than other Omega-3 fish oils, with few issues associated with fishy burps.
+Karlsen’s mission and that of Natural Pharmaceuticals is to convince people who don’t eat enough fish to take Omega-3 as a dietary supplement.
+The best possible quality of oxidation is vital to fulfilling this mission.
+Note that astaxanthin is red, which is why salmon and trout have reddish meat, and why OmegaMarine Forte+ is red

-Salmon farming is very sustainable, and one of the world’s most resource-effective ways to produce food.
-Norwegian salmon farming is very tightly regulated, and farmed salmon is less affected by contaminations of the world oceans than its wild brother.
+Salmon farming is environmentally sustainable, and one of the world’s most resource-effective ways to produce food.
+Norwegian salmon farming is very tightly regulated, and farmed salmon is less affected by the contamination of the world’s oceans than its wild counterpart.

-Natural Pharmaceuticals is member of The Norwegian Seafood Council, set up to support export and promotion of Norwegian seafood and GOED, the industry body for omega-3.
+Natural Pharmaceuticals is a member of GOED, the industry body for Omega-3.